Anthony Thompson (Canadian football)

-Anthony Thompson (born March 23, 1990) is a professional Canadian football defensive back for the BC Lions of the Canadian Football League (CFL).
-He was drafted 12th overall in the 2016 CFL Draft by the Lions.
+Anthony Thompson (born March 23, 1990) is a Canadian former professional football defensive back who played for the BC Lions of the Canadian Football League (CFL).
+He was drafted 12th overall in the 2016 CFL draft by the Lions.
 He played college football with the Southern Illinois Salukis.

 Professional career

 Thompson re-signed with the BC Lions on June 23, 2021.
+He became a free agent after the 2021 season.